-Talking bus stops • • • The Talking Bus stop system The RNIB React units link into the gives blind and partially city's Real Time Bus Information sighted people access to signs.
-The system enables you real time bus information in to hear announcements at bus Brighton & Hove. stops telling you: · which bus stop you are at which buses are coming when they are due to arrive The announcements are triggered by key fobs which you carry.
-The fob an audible message from the RNIB React speakers as you pass by and, if you need more information, you can push one of two buttons.
+The RNIB React units link into the city's Real Time Bus Information signs.
+The system enables you to hear announcements at bus stops telling you:

+which bus stop you are at which buses are coming

+• when they are due to arrive

+The announcements are triggered by key fobs which you carry.
+The fob will automatically trigger an audible message from the RNIB React speakers as you pass by and, if you need more information, you can push one of two buttons.
 The first button starts a message that gives further information about the bus stop location and the second tells you when the next few buses are due.